solana-foundation/developer-content/docs/core/programs.md

 ## Key Points

-- Programs are on-chain accounts that contain executable code separated into functions known as instructions.
+- Programs are on-chain accounts that contain executable code.
+This code is organized into distinct functions known as instructions.

 - Programs are stateless but can include instructions to create new accounts, which are used to store and manage program state.

 - Programs can be updated by an upgrade authority.
-A program becomes immutable once the upgrade authority is set to null.
+A program becomes immutable when the upgrade authority is set to null.

 - Verifiable builds enable users to verify that on-chain programs match the publicly available source code.